S$^3$: Social-network Simulation System with Large Language Model-Empowered Agents: Architecture and Methodology

 During the simulation, when a user receives a message from one of their followees, a critical decision needs to be made---whether to repost/post or not.
 That is to say, the interaction behavior includes reposting (forwarding) the original content and posting new content about the same social event.
 The user's interaction behavior plays a pivotal role in propagating messages to the user's followers, facilitating the spread of information within the social network.
 However, modeling the complex mechanisms governing a user's interaction behavior poses significant challenges.
 To address it, we employ large language models to capture the intricate relationship between the user, post features, and interaction behavior.

-We first sample positive samples by extracting instances of observed interaction behaviors, while negative samples are sampled from others.
-However, we encountered an inherent imbalance in the real training sample, where negative samples tend to dominate the positive samples in terms of numbers.
-This makes the absolute performance relatively low.
-It is important to note that this disparity between positive and negative samples is not a significant concern for our task since we focus more on the positive samples (the observed behaviors in simulation).
-Despite the exceedingly high tendency to predict as negative (due to the imbalanced distribution of real data), the precision of the algorithm remains still consistently higher than 0.5 (0.61 on Nuclear Energy Scenario and 0.55 on Gender Discrimination Scenario), indicating an acceptable prediction ability.
-We leave overcoming the imbalanced data distribution as future work.
-Specifically, to leverage the ability of LLMs to simulate a real user's interaction behavior, we prompt the model with information regarding the user's demographic properties, \textit{i.e.} gender, age, and occupation, in addition to the specific posts received.
-By incorporating these contexts, we enable LLM to make predictions regarding the user's inclination to repost the message or post new content.
+Specifically, to leverage the ability of LLMs to simulate a real user's interaction behavior, we prompt the model with information regarding the user's demographic properties, \textit{i.e.} gender, age, and occupation, in addition to the specific posts received, letting the LLM think like the user and make its decision.
+By such means, we enable LLM to make predictions regarding the user's inclination to repost the message or post new content.

 To summarize, by employing the above approach, we can effectively harness the power of LLMs to predict users' interaction behavior, taking into account various user and post features.